cryptohack/cryptohack-blog/drafts/2021-01-06-finite-groups.md

 - **Identity**: there exists an element $e$ such that $e \circ a = a \circ e = a$ for all $a \in G$
 - **Inverse**: for every element $a \in G$ there is an element $b \in G$ such that $a \circ b = e$

-**Note** when we discuss rings or fields we only consider the binary operation of addition and multiplication (and their inverses subtraction and division to use conventional terms).
+**Note**: when we discuss rings or fields we only consider the binary operation of addition and multiplication (and their inverses subtraction and division to use conventional terms).
 For groups, the composition law can be any operation which obeys these properties.
 As an example, consider a symmetry group of rotations which can be represented by matrices and the binary operation is matrix multiplication.

 - **Commutative**: this is not a required property, but when a group has a binary operation such that $a \circ b = b \circ a$ we say the group is commutative.
 In my more familiar physics language, we refer to these groups as Abelian groups after the Norwegian mathematician Niels Abel.

 ### An introduction to orders

-Let us first consider the group of integers $F_p^+ = (F_p, +)$ which are the integers modulo $p$ with the group operation of addition.
+Let us first consider the group of integers $F_p^+ = (\mathbf{F}_p, +)$ which are the integers modulo $p$ with the group operation of addition.
 We know that addition is associative, and the identity element in addition is the number which when added "does nothing": $a + 0 = 0 + a = a$ for all $a \in F_p^+$.

 To verify the existence of an inverse for each element, we need elements such that $a + b = 0$ in the group, or more precisely $a + b \equiv 0 \mod p$.
 Put this way, the inverse is fairly obvious, and we understand $b = p - a$ such that